UCL Observatory: History

-The Observatory was opened, as the University of London Observatory, on 8 October 1929 by the then Astronomer Royal Frank Watson Dyson, initially to house the 24-inch reflector built by Grubb of Dublin in 1881 and housed in Dr W.E.
-Wilson's observatory at Daramona, County Westmeath, Ireland, which was donated to the University of London after his death.
+The University of London Observatory was opened on 8 October 1929, by the Astronomer Royal Frank Watson Dyson.
+Its purpose was to house a 24-inch reflector built by Grubb of Dublin in 1881.
+That telescope was previously located at Dr W.E.
+Wilson's observatory at Daramona, County Westmeath, Ireland, and was donated to the University of London after Wilson's death.

 An 8-inch refractor was installed in 1931 following its donation to the University by H.R.
-Fry of Barnett the previous year, and was named after him.
+Fry of Barnet the previous year, and was named after him.
 In 1932, the University received a 6-inch refractor telescope from the estate of Mr. John Joynson of Liverpool.
-Although originally housed in the North dome in the Bloomsbury campus main quad, it was later relocated to the Observatory.
+This was initially housed at the UCL main building in Bloomsbury, central London, but was later relocated to the Observatory.
 In July 1938, the Observatory was further expanded to accommodate the 24-inch/18-inch twin refractor that had been removed from the Radcliffe Observatory at Oxford in 1934.

-In 1951, UCL took over management of the Observatory from the University of London, and over the next ten years added library, lecture, and laboratory space.
-The administrative handover was recognised in a formal renaming from the University of London Observatory (ULO) to UCL Observatory (UCLO) in October 2015, over sixty years later.

-In 1965, the Observatory purchased a nearby house at 33-35 Daws Lane to serve as an Annexe hosting additional office and laboratory space, including a Lunar research group led by Gilbert Fielder.
-Having slowly migrated to the main Bloomsbury campus and the Mullard Space Science Laboratory since the merger of the Astronomy and Physics departments in 1972, all planetary science researched ceased at the Observatory after the Annexe was sold in 1999.
+Management of the observatory was transferred to UCL (then a member college of the University of London) in 1951.
+Over the next ten years the observatory was expanded with additional library, lecture, and laboratory space.
+In 1965, the observatory purchased a nearby house at 33-35 Daws Lane to serve as an annexe hosting additional office and laboratory space, including a lunar research group led by Gilbert Fielder.
+In 1972 UCL merged its astronomy and physics departments and began gradually moving research staff from the observatory to the main Bloomsbury campus and the Mullard Space Science Laboratory.
+Once all planetary science research staff had been relocated, the observatory annexe was sold in 1999.

-The Wilson telescope was retired in 1974 (to the Merseyside Museums), and was replaced the following year with a new 24-inch Ritchey-Chrétien Cassegrain reflector which was named after the former director of the Observatory, Professor C.W.
-Allen.
+The Wilson telescope was retired in 1974 and sold to Merseyside Museums; it is now on display in the World Museum, Liverpool.
+Its replacement at ULO was a 24-inch Ritchey-Chrétien Cassegrain reflector, installed in 1975 and named after C.W.
+Allen, a former director of the observatory.
 In 1981, the Joynson telescope, which had been installed under the floor of the Radcliffe's dome, was refurbished.
 From 1982 to 1997, the 8-inch Fry telescope was decommissioned for extensive refurbishment, being reinstalled in a new building that later housed new Celestron 14-inch telescopes acquired in 2006 (East dome) and 2009 (West dome).
 During the Fry's refurbishment, the 6-inch Joynson telescope was installed on its berth.
 The Joynson telescope is now no longer available for use.

+In the late 20th and early 21st centuries UCL gradually separated from the University of London; in 2005 UCL was given its own degree-granting powers (previously UCL students had received their degrees from the University of London).
+As part of this separation process, the observatory was renamed UCL Observatory (UCLO) in October 2015.
 In January 2013, the Observatory was affiliated with the Worshipful Company of Clockmakers.
+On 21 January 2014 supernova SN2014J was discovered at the observatory by staff member Steve Fossey, during a teaching session with four undergraduate students.